Japan: Risk Assessment

 - Privileged location in a dynamic region

 - Very high level of national savings rate (around 23% of GDP)

 - Public debt is 90% owned by local investors

 - Advanced technology products and diversified industrial sector

-- Difficulty of consolidating public finances and bringing an end to deflationary pressures
+- Difficulty in consolidating public finances and ending deflationary pressures

-- Reduction of the workforce and low emigration contribution; increasing share of precarious workers
+- Reduction of the workforce and low immigration contribution, increasing share of precarious workers

 - Low growth potential, low productivity of SMEs